jrduncan831/ai_environments_at_tacc/docs/ai_containers_tacc/Advanced Container Build with Pytorch.rst

 ------------------------------
 We also need Pytorch to be present in our Dockerfile to run BERT.

-The PyTorch website provides a `widget <https://pytorch.org/get-started/locally/>`_ on their website to generate the correct installation command for different environments.
-Since we need PyTorch 1.7.1 with CUDA 11.0, we will use the following command:
+The PyTorch website provides a `widget <https://pytorch.org/get-started/locally/>`_ on their website to generate the correct installation command for different environments for recent versions of pytorch.
+Since we need PyTorch 1.7.1 with CUDA 11.0, we will need to view the “older versions” of pytorch, which can be found `here <https://pytorch.org/get-started/previous-versions/>`_.

-The pytorch version we want can be found in the “older versions” section of the website.
 Scrolling down to v1.7.1 look for the “wheel” section that provides the pip install command for Linux/Windows for CUDA 11.
-The command is:
+The command we need is:

 ::